Adam-J-B/ahh/README.md

     - get_idc: get the indices for bounding latitudes and longitudes
         - option return only the max and min
         - option to convert input west longitudes to east or vice versa
+    - get_lvl_idc: get the indices for bounding levels
+    - get_time_idc: get the indices for bounding times
+    - get_closest: get closest value and index
     - read_nc: read netCDF4 file
         - grabs the opened dataset, time, latitude, and longitude arrays
     -export_nc: export netCDF file